 These financial statements have been prepared under the historical cost convention, in accordance with the Companies Act 2006 and applicable accounting standards.
-They have been prepared by the Directors in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework.
+They have been prepared by the directors in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework.

-Under FRS 101, the Company applies the recognition and measurement provisions of International Accounting Standard ('IAS') 27 'Separate Financial Statements', in accordance with UK adopted international accounting standards.
+Under FRS 101, the Company applies the recognition and measurement provisions of International Accounting Standards ('IAS') 27 'Separate Financial Statements', in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.

 The Company has taken advantage of certain disclosure exemptions in FRS 101 as its financial statements are included in the publicly available consolidated financial statements of the Group.
-As such, the Company is exempt from presenting the Statement of cash flows and from the disclosures requirement to show related party transactions with entities that are wholly owned subsidiaries of the Company.
-In addition, the Company has also taken advantage of disclosure exemption of the income statement as allowed by the Companies Act.
+As such, the Company is exempt from presenting the Statement of cash flows and from the disclosures requirement to show related party transactions with entities that are whollyowned subsidiaries of the Company.
+In addition, the Company has also taken advantage of disclosure exemption for presenting the income statement as allowed by the Companies Act.
 Copies of those consolidated financial statements may be obtained by writing to the Company Secretarial Department at the Compass Centre, Nelson Road, Hounslow, Middlesex, TW6 2GW.